Deep brain stimulation: Closed-loop systems

 In both open and closed-loop systems, there are a basic set of neurostimulator parameters can be modified such as choice of contact configuration (monopolar, bipolar, double monopolar, double bipolar), stimulation amplitude, pulse width, and frequency.
 Segmented leads were introduced in 2015, allowing the possibility of steering and orienting the stimulation horizontally.
-This led to both an increased specifity of treatment zone and an increase in time needed for device programming.
+This led to both an increased specificity of treatment zone and an increase in time needed for device programming.
 Symptom specific and task-dependent neurostimulation, similar to rate adaptive cardiac pacemakers, is under development but not yet clinically available.

 Though a wide variety of sources have been studied as feedback loops to trigger neurostimulation, the two that have been clinically tested are electricocortical and kinetic.
 Electricocortical signals in the brain can be recorded by an unused DBS electrode contact via electrocorticography.
 Kinetic signals are triggered by wearable technology that detects tremor, usually a gyroscope or accelerometer.
 Most electrocortically based feedback devices thus far have used beta activity as the primary feedback signal, though this does not always correlate with symptomatology.
 A minority have used wearable devices.
 Besides tremor, wearables can be used to track other motor symptoms like bradykinesia, levodopa induced dyskinesia, freezing of gait, festination, and balance impairment.
 Wireless nanoparticals, neurochemical ionic changes, local neurotransmitter level, electrode-electrolyte interfaces, and impedance spectroscopy, amongst others, are currently being researched for adaptive systems.

 Microelectrodes can be used for local neuronal firing patterns while macroelectrodes can be used to detect local field potentials, whose detection correlates with time locked bursts of neuronal spikes from synchronous neural oscillations.

 A challenge of closed-loop DBS is the obscuration of brain activity from artifact of the neurostimulation itself.
 By recording and stimulating in the same area, DBS devices capture the impulses of the delivered electric stimulation.
 While theoretically useful as a feedback signal, this artifact must be carefully filtered to prevent saturation of the sensing amplifiers and introduction of fictitious resonant information.
 This issue has been partially mitigated by advancements in wire insulation, but it still persists.
 An alternative input signal for aDBS that has been suggested is the evoked resonant neural activity, as it has a better signal to noise ratio than beta oscillations.